- Things to Do

 This is where Flagstaff really stands out as a dog-friendly destination and a foodie haven!
 We had more than enough dog-friendly options for a four-day visit.
 Being an outdoors kind of town, most Flagstaff restaurants have patios or sidewalk seating.
 The general rule of thumb is that if there is outdoor seating, dogs are welcome.
 It’s always good to call ahead, though, just in case.
 If you see dog bowls scattered around the patio, it’s a dead giveaway that you and your pup are welcome!
 Here are a few of the spots we loved, and a few more that we can’t wait to try!

-Historic Brewing Company - Flagstaff has become Arizona’s craft brew city, thanks to spots like Historic Brewing Company.
-With two dog-friendly Flagstaff locations, 20 beers on tap and a delicious pub menu, Historic Brewing Company is a great place to spend an evening.
+Flagstaff has become Arizona’s craft brew city, thanks to spots like Historic Brewing Company.
+With two dog-friendly Flagstaff locations, 20 beers on tap, and a delicious pub menu, Historic Brewing Company is a great place to spend an evening.
 The downtown patio is open year-round with space heaters to keep you warm.

-Macy’s European Coffeehouse & Bakery - for breakfast in Flagstaff, head to Macy’s European Coffeehouse.
-Don’t wait until you’re hungry; this place is popular so expect a short wait!
+For breakfast in Flagstaff, head to Macy’s European Coffeehouse.
+Don’t wait until you’re hungry; this place is popular so expect a wait!
 Not only is Macy’s locally owned and operated (for 30 years!) but they are one of Flagstaff’s only all-vegetarian restaurants.
 This is also a great stop to pick up some sweet baked goods to bring on a hike!

-The Oakmont - located in the clubhouse at the Continental Golf Club, but way less pretentious than that sounds.
-There’s a cozy dining room with a fireplace and big-screen TV’s, plus a dog-friendly covered patio for warmer nights.
+Located in the clubhouse at the Continental Golf Club, but way less pretentious than that sounds.
+There’s a cozy dining room with a fireplace and big-screen TVs, plus a dog-friendly covered patio for warmer nights.
 I had the best chicken pot pie of my life at the Oakmont!
 I can only imagine how good everything else on the menu is.

 Dog-friendly Flagstaff restaurants we look forward to trying on our next visit: